tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello, the server may send its own Supported Points Format extension in the ServerHello.
-This extension allows a server to enumerate the point formats it can parse (for the curve that will appear in its ServerKeyExchange message when using the ECDHE_ECDSA, ECDHE_RSA, or ECDH_anon key exchange algorithm, or for the curve that is used in the server's public key that will appear in its Certificate message when using the ECDH_ECDSA or ECDH_RSA key exchange algorithm).
+This extension allows a server to enumerate the point formats it can parse (for the curve that will appear in its ServerKeyExchange message when using the ECDHE_ECDSA or ECDHE_RSA key exchange algorithm, or for the curve that is used in the server's public key that will appear in its Certificate message when using the ECDH_ECDSA or ECDH_RSA key exchange algorithm).